ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ## Owner-Signed Keys

-Although RIV recommends that device manufacturers pre-provision devices with easily verified DevID and AK certificates, use of those credentials is not mandatory.
+Although device manufacturers MUST pre-provision devices with easily verified DevID and AK certificates, use of those credentials is not mandatory.
 IEEE 802.1AR incorporates the idea of an Initial Device ID (IDevID), provisioned by the manufacturer, and a Local Device ID (LDevID) provisioned by the owner of the device.
-RIV extends that concept by defining an Initial Attestation Key (IAK) and Local Attestation Key (LAK) with the same properties.
+RIV and {{Platform-DevID-TPM-2.0}} extends that concept by defining an Initial Attestation Key (IAK) and Local Attestation
+Key (LAK) with the same properties.

 Device owners can use any method to provision the Local credentials.